May 16-17, 2025

 “Beginning with the slab-building method to construct the basic structure, I will then refine it using coiling, pinching, and carving techniques to shape detailed facial features.
 Throughout the process, we’ll discuss how figurative sculptures can effectively convey narratives and the significant role facial expressions play in storytelling through these forms.”

-Featured Keynote Speaker: Paul Briggs
+Featured Keynote Presenter: Paul Briggs

 Paul describes his motivation and body of work as follows: